stevemussmann/admixturePipeline/README.md

 Other important notes for v3.2:
 1) AdmixPipe v3.2 requires Python 3.
 2) Some command line options have changed slightly (especially long form commands - you can retrieve the current list of commands from any module by executing it with the --help option).
 3) A Docker container is now the preferred method for installation.
+The code in this github repository may sometimes contain new features that have not yet been committed to the Docker container.
 4) CLUMPAK is now installed in the Docker container.
 5) The submitClumpak.py module will submit admixturePipeline.py outputs to the Docker container installation of CLUMPAK ('Main pipeline' and 'BestK' pipeline).
 7) The data processing and plotting functions of the cvSum.py module underwent a complete rewrite for v3.2.